 Get on the phone.
-If an agent is having a lot of back and forth with a customer, or there are long delays between replies, find a time to give them a call.
-Sometimes, this is the quickest way to get to a resolution.
+If an agent keeps going back and forth with a customer or if there are long delays between replies, find a time to give the customer a call.
+Sometimes, this is the quickest way to reach a resolution.

 7. Make it easy for customers to help themselves

 Customers don't always want to ask someone for help.
-So sometimes, excellent customer service means letting people help themselves.
-69 percent of customers want to resolve as many problems as possible on their own, and 63 percent always or almost always start with a search on a company's website.
+Sometimes, excellent customer service means letting people help themselves.
+Sixty-nine percent of customers want to resolve as many problems as possible on their own, and 63 percent always or almost always start with a search on a company's website.

 By building out an easy way for customers to self-help, you'll relieve pressure on your support team and create happy customers.